LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey-legacy.md

 ### Configuration

-It is required that your account has the Post Conversation Survey enabled; don't hesitate to get in touch with your account team to do this.
+Your account must have the Post Conversation Survey enabled; please get in touch with your account team to enable the feature.

 #### Step 1 - Configure your PCS